ronaldoussoren/pyobjc/pyobjc/Examples/Twisted/WebServicesTool/README.txt

 bbum@codefab.com

 This application has been modified for Twisted.
 It demonstrates:
-- using Twisted in a Cocoa app with the cfreactor
+- using Twisted in a Cocoa app with the threadedselectreactor
 - how to write responsive single-threaded network applications
+- note that you will need Twisted 2.x, where x > 0.
+Currently, this is only available from svn, at revision 13576 or later.

 To run the demo:
-python buildapp.py build
+python setup.py py2app
-open build/Web\ Services\ Tool.app
+open dist/Web\ Services\ Tool.app

 bob@redivi.com